hove-io/navitia/documentation/navitia.io/source/integration.rst

 ***************

 This api give you access to schedules of routes.
-The response is made of an array of route_schedule, and another one of :ref:`note`.
+The response is made of an array of route_schedule, and another one of `note`_.
 You can access it via that kind of url: `<https://api.navitia.io/v1/{a_path_to_a_resource}/route_schedules>`_

 Parameters